 With most bookmakers, you’ll make a “back” bet, meaning you’ll back a particular team to win a match (if you choose that betting market).

 However, bookmakers aren’t the only betting sites out there.
-Nowadays, there are betting exchanges, where you can make a “lay” bet, meaning you can wager against a certain team winning.
+These days, there are betting exchanges where you can place a “lay” bet, meaning that you can wager against a certain team winning.

-The world of sports betting comes with plenty of opportunities, and choosing the best betting site, sport, and betting market is an integral part of seizing them.
+The world of sports betting comes with plenty of opportunities, and choosing the best betting site, sport, and betting market is an important part of seizing them.